 * We will have sweets that children love

-* We can learn from the experiment done at the Brenner school in Tel-Aviv
+* We can learn from the experience of the Brenner school in Tel-Aviv

-* We behave ourselves - which will help persuade the school principal to agree to our idea
+* We behave ourselves, which will help persuade the school principal to approve our idea

 * We have the desire to succeed